Monday, December 18, 2023

 Hamas and Israel

 The repercussions of Hamas attack and response by Israel has had many twists and turns that are summarized in this continuing post.
+What should be first understood is that the vast majority of student protests have been peaceful.
 However, it is very clear that U.S. higher education will continue to be impacted as the growing network of academic organizations that oppose the retaliation of Israel against Hamas and Gazan citizens stirs reactions among conservatives.
-Six months after the Hamas attack, the spread of protests on campuses increasingly resulted in punishments of students who have been involved.
-As academics mobilize and conservatives persist in attacking higher education for multiple issues, the heat will continue to rise.
+Six months after the Hamas attack, the spread of protests on campuses increasingly resulted in punishments of students who were involved.
+The continuing protests in late April 2024 were met by changing policies witnessed at Indiana University and elsewhere, and Columbia University moved classes online striving for deescalation.
+Representative Foxx, chair of the House Education and Workforce committee, threatened Columbia's President by saying that she would be held accountable for any anti-Semitic conduct and House Speaker Mike Johnson called for her resignation.
+Foxx's House Education and Workforce committee later subpoenaed Columbia's records on anti-SemitismOther campuses continued protests in solidarity with Columbia's protestors including Michigan, Maryland, Ohio State, NYU, and UT Austin.
+The tension between student pro-Palestine mobilization and conservative responses and the resulting dilemma of how to respond including escalation to police intervention, should be noted in preparation for the contentious Presidential election now underway.

 Universities are caught in a trap of their own creation - they have not taught students about the background to the Israel v.
 Palestine conflict.
 The result is incomplete understanding and fractious declarations rather than constructive discourse.
 The NY Times indicated that previous restriction of speech that offended liberal-leaning students established a one-sided expectation.
 Two sides are now claiming hate speech by the other, with higher education leaders caught in the middle trying to determine if speech should be equally restricted or if students have to resign themselves to being uncomfortable hearing allegations that are repugnant to them.
 Assuming that the goal is to support free expression, educators need to help students discern the difference between ignorance and violence versus earnest expression of informed understanding.
 Adherence to First Amendment freedom of expression that favors no specific perspective is judged through the beholder's eye, which challenges educational leaders as well.
 For example, the attempt to establish a California-wide "viewpoint neutral" initiative on the Middle East resulted in the system's President being accused of bias.